tdurouchoux/dsview_vault/topics/Concept/Dimensionality Reduction.md

 ---
-date: '2024-10-16'
+date: '2024-07-10'
 type: Concept
 ---

-The process of reducing the number of random variables under consideration, by obtaining a set of principal variables.
+The process of reducing the number of random variables under consideration, often used in data analysis to simplify models and improve interpretability.